This post may contain affiliate links. See my disclosure policy.

 - Cut shallow lines to form the breadsticks, 1-1.5 inch apart.

-- Brush 1.5 tbsp of melted vegan butter on top (reserve the remaining butter for later.)
+- Brush 1.5 tablespoon of melted vegan butter on top (reserve the remaining butter for later.)

 - Bake for 12-15 minutes or until golden brown.